8 Rainy Day Things To Do in Paris with Young Children

 Entry prices are expensive (€20.50 for adults and €13 for children aged over 3) but the good news is that kids under 3 are free and you can buy an annual pass.
 Booking online is advisable during school holidays but normally the queue is quite short.

 This is a rare kind of shopping centre for Paris.
-It has some great stores under one roof (Zara, H&M, Marks& Spencer, Mango, Hema… to name just a few) plus toy stores, shoes, casual restaurants, coffee shops like Starbucks and a huge supermarket underneath.
+It has some great stores under one roof (Zara, H&M, Mango, Hema… to name just a few) plus toy stores, shoes, casual restaurants, coffee shops, like Starbucks, and a huge supermarket underneath.
 It is very much like the Westfield shopping centres you would find in the UK.
 So Ouest is West of Paris just over the border in Levallois-Perret

 I have spent many rainy days here with my children just wandering around.
 A highlight is the Lego store where children are free to play with some of the Lego (big and small).
 Another favourite is a digital aquarium on the wall of one of the walkways (children love jumping on a sensor which makes the shark come closer to them).

-Marks and Spencer currently has a bright spacious café upstairs with views over a green park.
-We often stop here for tea and cake (sadly this section of M&S may be closing this year).
-Afterwards, if it’s not too wet, we go out to the big playground opposite the shopping centre.
+Afterwards, if it’s not too wet, you could go out to the big playground opposite the shopping centre.
 In spring there’s a sensory garden with beautiful smells and different fruits to show the kids.

-I hope this has been helpful.
+I hope this list has been helpful.
 If you have any questions about any of these places, you can leave a comment below or send us an email using the little box in the top right of this page.
-Or come over and join us on Facebook.
 Have a happy rainy day!